yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 The language, also, is not something I like.
 There's a bizarre artificiality to it.
 You know how people say they can recognise ChadGPT writing?
 This feels a little bit like that.
 So let me write a style guide and see if we can give the LLM both the outline and the style guide together.
 In fact, let's go with a style that a lot of readers come across at some point: Hemingway.

- [!NOTE]
- # Hemmingway Style
+>  # Hemmingway Style
+>

- ## Core Principles
+>  ## Core Principles
+>

- ### 1. Brevity and Clarity
+>  ### 1.
+Brevity and Clarity
+>

- - Use short sentences.
+>  - Use short sentences.
 Keep them direct.
- - Prefer simple words over complex ones.
+>  - Prefer simple words over complex ones.
- - Cut any word that doesn't serve a purpose.
+>  - Cut any word that doesn't serve a purpose.
- - If a word can be removed without changing meaning, remove it.
+>  - If a word can be removed without changing meaning, remove it.
- - Aim for 15 words or fewer in most sentences.
+>  - Aim for 15 words or fewer in most sentences.
+>

- ### 2. Active Voice
+>  ### 2.
+Active Voice
+>

- - Subject does the action.
+>  - Subject does the action.
 Subject acts on object.
- - "The man caught the fish" not "The fish was caught by the man."
+>  - "The man caught the fish" not "The fish was caught by the man."
- - Minimize passive constructions except for specific emphasis.
+>  - Minimize passive constructions except for specific emphasis.
- - Make verbs carry the weight, not adverbs.
+>  - Make verbs carry the weight, not adverbs.
+>

- ### 3. Concrete Language
+>  ### 3.
+Concrete Language
+>

- - Show specific, tangible things.
+>  - Show specific, tangible things.
- - Write "the 1932 Winchester rifle" not "the old gun."
+>  - Write "the 1932 Winchester rifle" not "the old gun."
- - Write "the marlin jumped ten feet into the air" not "the fish made an impressive leap."
+>  - Write "the marlin jumped ten feet into the air" not "the fish made an impressive leap."
- - Avoid abstractions when concrete details can work instead.
+>  - Avoid abstractions when concrete details can work instead.
+>

- ### 4. Limited Adjectives and Adverbs
+>  ### 4.
+Limited Adjectives and Adverbs
+>

- - Use adjectives sparingly, only when they change meaning significantly.
+>  - Use adjectives sparingly, only when they change meaning significantly.
- - Almost never use adverbs.
+>  - Almost never use adverbs.
 Let strong verbs carry meaning.
- - "He closed the door firmly" should be "He slammed the door."
+>  - "He closed the door firmly" should be "He slammed the door."
- - When you must use modifiers, choose unexpected but accurate ones.
+>  - When you must use modifiers, choose unexpected but accurate ones.
+>

- ### 5. Natural Dialogue
+>  ### 5.
+Natural Dialogue
+>

- - People speak in fragments, repetitions, and interruptions.
+>  - People speak in fragments, repetitions, and interruptions.
- - Dialogue should sound like actual speech, not exposition.
+>  - Dialogue should sound like actual speech, not exposition.
- - Minimal dialogue tags – mostly "said" and occasionally "asked."
+>  - Minimal dialogue tags – mostly "said" and occasionally "asked."
- - Let context and word choice show emotion, not adverbs or elaborate dialogue tags.
+>  - Let context and word choice show emotion, not adverbs or elaborate dialogue tags.
+>

- ### 6. Rhythm and Cadence
+>  ### 6.
+Rhythm and Cadence
+>

- - Vary sentence length deliberately for effect.
+>  - Vary sentence length deliberately for effect.
- - Use short sentences for impact.
+>  - Use short sentences for impact.
- - Use longer sentences (still simple in structure) to create motion.
+>  - Use longer sentences (still simple in structure) to create motion.
- - Read aloud to test the flow.
+>  - Read aloud to test the flow.
+>

- ### 7. Understatement
+>  ### 7.
+Understatement
+>

- - Present dramatic events in plain language.
+>  - Present dramatic events in plain language.
- - Let readers feel emotions without being told how to feel.
+>  - Let readers feel emotions without being told how to feel.
- - "The bomb exploded.
+>  - "The bomb exploded.
 The cafe was gone."
 Not "The devastating explosion tragically destroyed the beloved cafe."
- - The more dramatic the content, the more restrained the language.

- ### Syntactic Patterns to Prefer:

- - Subject-verb-object constructions
- - Simple declarative statements
- - Coordinating conjunctions (and, but) over subordinating ones
- - Present tense or simple past tense
- - First person or limited third person

- ### Patterns to Minimize:

- - Dependent clauses, especially at the start of sentences
- - Qualifiers (somewhat, rather, quite, very)
- - Explanations of emotions or motivations
- - Abstract nouns (beauty, truth, difficulty)
- - Complex verb forms (would have been thinking)
- - Sentences beginning with "It is" or "There are"

- ### Paragraph Structure:

- - Short paragraphs, often 1-3 sentences
- - Direct opening sentences that ground the reader
- - Minimal transitions between paragraphs
- - Frequent paragraph breaks, especially after important statements

- ### Vocabulary Choices:

- - Anglo-Saxon words over Latinate ones (use "buy" not "purchase")
- - Concrete nouns (fish, tree, wine, blood)
- - Action verbs (ran, hit, died, fell, swam)
- - Weather and natural elements as reflections of mood
- - Military, hunting, fishing, and sports terminology
- - Colors, especially primary ones

- ## Testing Output

- Ask these questions about any generated text:

- 1. Can any words be removed without changing meaning?
- 2. Are there any adjectives or adverbs that could be replaced with stronger nouns or verbs?
- 3. Is every sentence in active voice unless passive is deliberately chosen?
- 4. Could any sentence be shortened without loss?
- 5. Does dialogue sound like real speech?
- 6. Are there any abstractions that could be replaced with concrete details?
- 7. Would Hemingway recognize this as clean prose?
+>  - The more dramatic the content, the more restrained the language.
+>
+>  ### Syntactic Patterns to Prefer:
+>
+>  - Subject-verb-object constructions
+>  - Simple declarative statements
+>  - Coordinating conjunctions (and, but) over subordinating ones
+>  - Present tense or simple past tense
+>  - First person or limited third person
+>
+>  ### Patterns to Minimize:
+>
+>  - Dependent clauses, especially at the start of sentences
+>  - Qualifiers (somewhat, rather, quite, very)
+>  - Explanations of emotions or motivations
+>  - Abstract nouns (beauty, truth, difficulty)
+>  - Complex verb forms (would have been thinking)
+>  - Sentences beginning with "It is" or "There are"
+>
+>  ### Paragraph Structure:
+>
+>  - Short paragraphs, often 1-3 sentences
+>  - Direct opening sentences that ground the reader
+>  - Minimal transitions between paragraphs
+>  - Frequent paragraph breaks, especially after important statements
+>
+>  ### Vocabulary Choices:
+>
+>  - Anglo-Saxon words over Latinate ones (use "buy" not "purchase")
+>  - Concrete nouns (fish, tree, wine, blood)
+>  - Action verbs (ran, hit, died, fell, swam)
+>  - Weather and natural elements as reflections of mood
+>  - Military, hunting, fishing, and sports terminology
+>  - Colors, especially primary ones
+>
+>  ## Testing Output
+>
+>  Ask these questions about any generated text:
+>
+>  1. Can any words be removed without changing meaning?
+>  2. Are there any adjectives or adverbs that could be replaced with stronger nouns or verbs?
+>  3. Is every sentence in active voice unless passive is deliberately chosen?
+>  4. Could any sentence be shortened without loss?
+>  5. Does dialogue sound like real speech?
+>  6. Are there any abstractions that could be replaced with concrete details?
+>  7. Would Hemingway recognize this as clean prose?

 This isn't an optimised prompt in any way; this is just sort of me sitting down and thinking how would I distil Hemingway's style and just putting stuff together.
 But that should do.
 Let me inject this and see what comes up: